PageNow/presence-api/README.md

 ### AWS EventBridge

-CloudWatch triggers EventBridge event every minute to invoke Lambda `timeout` function.
+CloudWatch triggers EventBridge event every 3 minutes to invoke Lambda `timeout` function.
+A user who has not been active for the last 3 minutes is treated as offline.

 ## Setup